Human Rights Assessment15 min

 Contributing to conflict

-Right to the security of the person; Freedom from cruel, inhuman and degrading treatment
+Right to the security of the person; Freedom from cruel, inhumane, and degrading treatment

 Sourcing raw materials from conflict zones and therefore indirectly financing armed conflicts.